gdreid13/FirstQuizApp/README.md

 Who is <character>?  <image>
 Answers:  multiple-choice, A through D

-HTML in separate slides that will be concatenated when JS is added

 User stories:
 Quiz app screen should be rendered to the page
 User should be able to click a button and start the quiz